Batch Node

-The Batch Node allows you to aggregate multiple images, videos, or text items and process them all through a single downstream generation node.
+The Batch Node allows you to aggregate multiple images, videos, or text items and process them all through one or more downstream generation nodes.
 Instead of manually running the same operation multiple times, the Batch Node automates bulk processing—saving time and ensuring consistency across all your outputs.

 The Batch Node is designed for workflows where you need to apply the same transformation to multiple inputs: